-New Leadership Gives Hope for Faster EB-5 Processing Times

-One question every EB-5 applicant asks is how long will the processing take.
-At LCR we regularly publish white papers on the visa backlogs at the USCIS Investor Program Office (IPO) and industry events that can lead to more reasonable processing times.
-We've analyzed the delays and inefficiencies at USCIS Investor Program Office (IPO), and even reviewed current lawsuits calling for more reasonable processing times.

-With a new Biden administration and a newly appointed Secretary of the Department of Homeland Security, Alejandro Mayorkis, we look again at processing times.
+New leadership gives hope for EB-5 processing time improvements One question every EB-5 applicant asks is how long will the processing take.
+We've done analysis on the delays, inefficiencies at USCIS Investor Program Office (IPO), and even a review of current lawsuits requiring more reasonable processing times.
+With a new Biden administration and a newly appointed Secretary of the Department of Homeland Security, we look again at processing times.
 How does the future look for EB-5 processing times?

 To understand what causes the delays in getting a response from USCIS, we need to look at the factors that create processing times: capacity, workload, and process.
 We also have to look at the agency's productivity due to management.

-Capacity has doubled and workload has dropped significantly in the last two years.
+Capacity has doubled and workload has dropped significantly in the last 2 years.